Article 1 – Definitions

 - Hereby grants permission to the Supplier and authorizes the Supplier to perform the work as set out in article 17.2 of this Agreement.

-- Will provide the Supplier will all required information prior to any form of security testing or monitoring.
+- Will provide the Supplier with all required information prior to any form of security testing or monitoring.

 Article 15 – Liability for damage